 Skip to main content

-Deploy Spegel, a stateless peer-to-peer OCI registry mirror, on CoreWeave Kubernetes Service (CKS).
-Speed up container image pulls, reduce external registry dependencies, and improve cluster reliability by sharing images across nodes.
+This tutorial shows you how to deploy Spegel, a stateless peer-to-peer OCI registry mirror, on CoreWeave Kubernetes Service (CKS).
+Running Spegel speeds up container image pulls, reduces external registry dependencies, and improves cluster reliability by sharing images across Nodes.
+This tutorial is for cluster operators who manage CKS workloads and want to lower image-pull latency or insulate clusters from upstream registry outages.

-P2P distributed architectureSpegel uses a Kademlia-based Distributed Hash Table (DHT) to enable peer-to-peer image sharing across cluster nodes.
-Each node advertises its locally cached images, allowing other nodes to pull layers directly from cluster peers instead of external registries.
-This stateless design requires no persistent storage, Spegel leverages containerd’s existing image cache on each node.
+P2P distributed architectureSpegel uses a Kademlia-based Distributed Hash Table (DHT) to enable peer-to-peer image sharing across cluster Nodes.
+Each Node advertises its locally cached images so other Nodes can pull layers directly from cluster peers instead of external registries.
+This stateless design requires no persistent storage.
+Spegel uses containerd’s existing image cache on each Node.

 In this tutorial, you will:

-2. Deploy Spegel using Helm as a DaemonSet across all nodes
+2. Deploy Spegel with Helm as a DaemonSet across all Nodes.

 What you'll need

-Before you start, you must have:You’ll need the following tools on your local machine:
+Before you start, you must have a working CKS cluster with at least two CPU Nodes or GPU Nodes.
+P2P functionality requires multiple Nodes.You’ll need the following tools on your local machine:

 What you'll use